davinaleong/proj-davdevs-2024/src/pages/posts/mastering-astro-04.md

 #### D: Bonus (Optional)

 Here's a bonus task for those up for the challenge.
-Let's create tints so that we have variations of the colors.
+Let's create tints so that we have variations of the colours.

-In your **VS Code**, hover on the swatch until a colour dialog appears.
+Hover on the swatch in your **VS Code** until a colour dialogue appears.

 Click on the `rgb(xxx, xxx, xxx)` until it changes to `hsl(xxx, xxx, xxx)`.
 This converts the color to `HSL` format.
-Do the same for the other 3 colors.
+Do the same for the other 3 colours.

 Your code should look like this: